cjporter25/TheSquadFFB/module_cpp/README_learn.md

 ### CMakeLists.txt (What it contained and made work at the start)
 cmake_minimum_required(VERSION 3.27)
-project(TheSquadFFB_GUI VERSION 0.1 LANGUAGES CXX)
+project(TheSquadFFB VERSION 0.1 LANGUAGES CXX)

 set(CMAKE_CXX_STANDARD 23)
 set(CMAKE_CXX_STANDARD_REQUIRED ON)